 In the case of the Chestnut-crested Cotinga, it is rare along the Andean slope from 1700 to 2800 masl and is more linked to continuous humid mountain forest.

-At 7:45 a.m. a pair of Spangled Cotinga was observed on the canopy of a Cachaco moena tree.
+At 07:45 hours, we spotted a pair of Spangled Cotingas in the canopy of a Cachaco Moena tree.

 Spangled Cotinga (Cotinga cayana)